 Built in 1780 by a wealthy Englishman named William Eden and at a time when Grand Cayman was little more than a fishing village, the history of Pedro’s Castle is by far one of the more impressive stories to be told in the Cayman Islands.
 The Castle is often termed the “The Birthplace of Democracy in the Cayman Islands”.
 It was the venue for not only the decision in 1931 to form the Cayman Island’s first elected parliament but also the announcement in 1835 that slavery had ended in the British Empire.
 Click this link for more details: Pedro St. James

-Opened by Queen Elizabeth II herself in 1994 this is Cayman’s only botanical garden.
-The 65-acre park is dedicated to preserving local flora and fauna and is famous for its Cayman Blue Iguana programme and is the only place in Grand Cayman where you will find these magnificent endangered creatures.
+Opened by Queen Elizabeth II herself in 1994, in partnership with the National Trust, this is Cayman’s only botanical garden.
+The 65-acre park is dedicated to preserving local flora, fauna and wildlife.
+It is home to the Blue Iguana Recovery programme, and is the only place in Grand Cayman where you will find these magnificent endangered creatures.
 Click this link to learn more: Queen Elizabeth II Botanic Park

 The Island’s oldest surviving public structure.
 The Museum’s mission is to celebrate the unique natural and cultural history of the Cayman Islands.
 Click here for more information: Cayman Islands National Museum